First published in Financial Director magazine.

-Suddenly it’s possible to buy a day-return ticket for the AI Express: although few businesses choose to get off once they realise the benefits of automated decision-making.
+Suddenly it’s possible to buy a day-return ticket for the AI Express: although few businesses choose to get off once they realize the benefits of automated decision-making.

 The range of practical enterprise applications, coupled with a quick and clear return on investment, makes continuing the journey a no-brainer.

-After the light-bulb moment comes rapid realisation of the power AI has to transform an enterprise, from enabling a completely new business model to driving huge efficiencies.
+After the light-bulb moment comes rapid realization of the power AI has to transform an enterprise, from enabling a completely new business model to driving huge efficiencies.

-It powers fundamental changes to the way a business trades, enabling an organisation to function 24/7, and delivering additional capacity of between 30% and 40%.
+It powers fundamental changes to the way a business trades, enabling an organization to function 24/7, and delivering additional capacity of between 30% and 40%.

 If the claims sound extravagant, consider the amount of time skilled people spend on relatively mundane tasks, and how much more useful they could be to the business if an intelligent application handled the low-value jobs.
 For example, an HR department might receive half a dozen daily queries about maternity and paternity pay, each one requiring someone to look up personal details and figure out individual answers.
 That is the sort of simple decision-making that can be done by a cognitive application.

 AI is at the heart of the Fourth Industrial Revolution.
-Its power helps organisations capitalise on their two biggest assets: their data and their people.
+Its power helps organizations capitalize on their two biggest assets: their data and their people.

 Artificial intelligence sounds so different from other technologies that businesses can be forgiven for assuming it cannot be married with existing systems, but they are wrong.